 2. Progressive Web Apps Enhance User Experience

-The development of progressive web apps has emerged as one of the most noteworthy trends in the product engineering space in recent years.
+The development of progressive web apps has emerged as one of the most noteworthy software product engineering trends in recent years.
 Progressive web apps (PWAs) are a great alternative to complex software solutions as they combine the elements of both a website and a mobile application, allowing developers to bring most of the benefits of a native app to the mobile browser.

 PWAs can be accessed through a web browser, without requiring the end-user to visit an app store and download the software locally.
 Like a mobile app, PWAs can work offline, send push notifications, and be accessible from the home screen.

-Needless to say, the development of PWAs has helped organizations reduce product engineering costs and accelerate time-to-market while drastically improving user engagement and experience.
-No wonder, several globally recognized companies including Flipkart, Starbucks, Twitter, and Pinterest that chose to invest in PWA development have realized tangible business outcomes.
+Needless to say, the development of PWAs has helped organizations reduce software engineering costs and accelerate time-to-market while drastically improving user engagement and experience.
+No wonder, several globally recognized companies, including Flipkart, Starbucks, Twitter Lite, and Forbes, that chose to invest in PWA development have realized tangible business outcomes.

 3. Continued Expansion of Outsourcing

-Today, businesses have been able to save up to 70% of their costs by simply outsourcing their product engineering initiatives to a reliable development partner.
-Not to mention the ability to quickly scale development and accommodate changes in team size.
+Today, businesses have been able to save up to 70% of their costs by simply outsourcing their software engineering initiatives to a reliable development partner.
+Not to mention, outsourcing offers the ability to quickly scale development and accommodate changes in team size.

 Considering the exponential rate at which technology is evolving, the demand for outsourcing will only continue to grow.
-If predictions by Statista are to be believed, the market for IT outsourcing will touch an estimated $587.3 billion by 2027.
+If predictions are to be believed, the market for IT outsourcing will reach an estimated 752.08 billion USD by 2031.

 4. Microservices Architecture Improves Scalability